-Play streets are roads which are dedicated to play at certain times of the year.
+Play Streets are roads which are dedicated to play all year round.

 We want to make it easy for you and your neighbours to close your residential road to allow local children to play safely outside without worrying about cars or buses passing through.

 There are many reasons as to why we do this project.
 One reason is to get kids out and be active, rather than sitting at home and going on their phones and tablets.
 Another major reason is to get some community spirit.
 We want neighbours to get to know one another.
 The council’s role is to get as many roads to sign up and apply.

 Play Streets in Hounslow